intersystems-community/irisdemo-demo-appointmentsms/README.md

 ## Just watch it

+Watch [this video](http://www.youtube.com/) on YouTube to see the demo.

+## Build it yourself!

+Now that you have watched the demo.
+You can do two different things:
+- You can run the demo on your onw PC
+- You can experience building parts of the demo yourself!

-To just run the demo, make sure you have docker installed on your machine and run the following command:
+To just run the demo on your PC, make sure you have docker installed on your machine and run the following command:

 ```bash
 docker run -it --rm -p 52773:52773 --name iris intersystemsdc/irisdemo-demo-appointmentsms:stable